bentomhall/nih-system/homebrewery/world/geography.md

 Located on the Drowned Coast and slowly growing to conquer the entire peninsula (and beyond, if they have any say), Tlalocana is a repressive, totalitarian nation ruled by a large caste of organized mkhulu.
 They employ advanced psionic devices to spy on and control the thoughts of those in the national boundaries, suppressing independent thought and dictating unthinking adherence to the law.
 Unique among nations, they use very little iron, preferring magically-strengthened bronze.
 Their area of control grows 50 miles every 10 years, creating an expanding ring of fortified fortress-towns linked by psionic emitters.
 So far, no active hostilities have happened between them and their neighbors (Auringon and Byssia), but that is inevitable.
 Infiltrators (mkhulu or otherwise) have been found within the former Federated Nations members, fomenting disorder and searching for weaknesses.

 ### Tuura Adam
+- Population: 45,000.
+Jazuu and giants (roughly 1000 of the latter)
+- Major Cities: Kozhuyn (10,000)
+- Names and Architecture: Big Stone Blocks for architecture (very little decoration, but all very high quality).
+Central Asian names.
+- Economics: Highly structured.
+Very organized, but still competitive (within the rules).
+- Magics: Mostly elemental-focused arcane.
+- Religion: Mostly none.

 Buried deep in the Giant's Spine moutains is the Noefran jazuu homeland, the land of the Mountain People, the Tuura Adam.
 It is both the ethnic name and the national name.
 Home to the only known fully-functional Titanwall (capable of transforming a jazuu into a true giant) on the continent, it is an orderly place.
 Other nations claim to work by law, but the T.A. literally live by the Code, a multi-volume, constantly-updated codex for the right way to do *anything*.
 From carpentry to music to combat, it's all there.
 And the jazuu of the T.A. treat it as law while constantly seeking improvement.
 Ruled by those who have successfully undergone the titanification ritual to become a true giant (and thus become neuter but very long lived, as well as the usual benefits of being a giant), they live orderly but competitive lives, making the most out of the scarse resources of the high alpine valleys.

 Their capital is Kozhuyn, built on the slopes of Skypiercer Peak, the highest peak in Noefra and the site of the ancient Titan citadel known now as Too Tekterin (High Rock), from which the Conclave shattered themselves and their draconic foes with the ill-fated Orb of All Might.
 Governmentally, they have a hierarchy of trades and professions, with a council of giants from each specialty at the head.
 The leader is the cloud giant Bulut Boron acting as High Regent.

 ### Uulani Confederacy
+- Population: 90k.
+Almost entirely dwarves.
+- Major Cities: Fuar Uulan (12k)
+- Names and Architecture: Utilitarian stone, underground.
+Mongolian names.
+- Economics: Great crafters.
+- Magics: Divine.
+Some minor primal and arcane.
+- Religion: Devoted to Korokonolkolm as Lord of Mountains, Silence, and Endurance.
+Also worship/revere the Paragons (living and dead) as examples of what to be.

 Buried under the Outer Barrier Range east of Kaelthia is the dwarven-dominated collection of dwarven clanholds known as the Uulani Confederacy (named after one of the major clans, the Uulan).
 Centered at Fuar Uulan, only a small fraction of the nation extends outside the mountains.
 The clans here are traditionalist to the extreme.
 While they do not reject outsiders, they welcome few disruptions to their lifestyle.
 Change comes slowly here, and those who chafe at the conservative structure either go west to Crisial or north-east to Shinevog or Zhapai Karmap.

 Clans mostly govern themselves; cross-clan affairs are handled by a council of clan elders, Paragons (dwarves chosen for their skill in particular areas), and the Listener (high priest of Korokonolkom, Lord of Mountains).
 While most dwarves are religious, venerating Koro as their chief patron and Lon Ka, Lord of the Forge as second, their religiosity comes often with arguments and discussions.
 The gods are seen mostly as the ultimate examples, just as the Paragons (living and dead).